seanchan123/chatapult/README.md

 - `services/frontend`: A Next.js application that serves as the user interface for Chatapult.
 - `services/auth-service`: Handles authentication and authorization for the application.
 - `services/database-service`: Responsible for managing and interacting with the application's database.
-- `services/ai-inference-service`: Provides AI/ML capabilities by handling model inference and predictions.
+- `services/ai-dialogue-service`: Provides AI/ML capabilities by handling model dialogue and inferences.
 - `kong`: Configured as a reverse proxy to handle traffic distribution among the microservices.
 - `shared`: Contains reusable utilities and constants that are shared across multiple services.
 - `scripts`: Shell scripts for automating build, deployment, and other tasks.